KeyboardCamper/Tamaguino-AB/README.md

 # Tamaguino-AB
-A port of Tamaguino for the Arduboy Games System
+A port of Alojz Jakob’s Tamaguino for the Arduboy Games System

 ![Screenshot](ArduboyRecording.gif)
 # Tamaguino